CALL FOR PARTICIPANTS ECREA MEDIA AND COMMUNICATION DOCTORAL Summer School 2022

-The ECREA European Media and Communication Doctoral Summer School 2021 brings together members of the European research community in order to debate contemporary issues in media, communication and cultural studies.
+The ECREA European Media and Communication Doctoral Summer School 2022 brings together members of the European research community to debate contemporary issues in media, communication, and cultural studies.
 The main emphasis of this summer school is on providing structural and individuated PhD-support for young European scholars, through a variety of working forms, including feedback seminars, workshops, and lectures.
 The summer school aims to provide a supportive international setting where doctoral students can present their ongoing work, receive feedback on their PhD-projects from international experts and meet students and academics from other countries, establishing valuable contacts for the future.
-Although it is usually a physical event, it will be ensured that the spirit and the usual activities of the Summer School are not affected, so that it continues to be a very valuable experience for the participants.

 The working language of the summer school will be English; therefore a sufficient understanding and ability to express oneself in this language is expected.